 Is it safe to use CBD oil?

-If you're considering using CBD oil, you should speak to your GP or other health provider to ensure that it is safe and appropriate for you to do so.
+If you're considering using CBD oil, you should speak to your GP or other healthcare professional to ensure that it is safe and appropriate for you to do so.

-This is particularly important if you are experiencing any concerning symptoms, if you have any pre-existing conditions or if you are taking any other medication.
+This is particularly important if you are experiencing any concerning symptoms, if you have any pre-existing conditions or if you are taking any medication including statins, blood thinning medication and calcium channel blockers.

-Although the use of CBD is controversial, it does seem to be well tolerated in most people.
-It has however caused hypotension and light-headedness in a very small number of patients.
+Although the use of CBD is controversial, it does seem to be tolerated by most people.
+It has, however, caused hypotension and light-headedness in a small number of patients.
 As it does not contain the THC part of the cannabis plant, the oil will not induce a ‘high’.

 CBD oil should not be used by pregnant or breastfeeding women.